 Simple Vegetable Biriyani - One Pot Vegan Meal

-Simple Vegetable Biriyani, like the name says is the easiest one pot meal that you could make for lunch boxes or for a weekend spread.
-You make it for 2 or for 10, the recipe is pretty straight forward.
+Simple Vegetable Biriyani, as the name says, is the easiest one-pot meal that you could make for lunch boxes or for a weekend spread.
+You make it for 2 or for 10, the recipe is pretty straightforward.

 Vegetable Biriyani in a plate and a casserole

-There are days when I make the elaborate Biriyani by marinating the vegetables, making my own spice mix and so on.
-But that does not work for the everyday cooking.
+There are days when I make the elaborate Biriyani by marinating the vegetables, making my own spice mix, and so on.
+But that does not work for everyday cooking.

 Store Bought Biriyani Masala

-I use the store bought Biriyani masala exclusively in my mornings when I am packing their lunch boxes.
-This recipe gets all 4 of us through for the day and it does not even need any fancy side dishes.
-We just need a simple cucumber raita or even plain yogurt works great.
+I use the store-bought Biriyani masala exclusively in the mornings when I am packing their lunch boxes.
+This recipe gets all 4 of us through for the day, and it does not even need any fancy side dishes.
+We just need simple cucumber raita or even plain yogurt, which works great.

 Biriyani in a plate with fork